-These days I divide my time between writing, gardening beekeeping, my dog, cat & chickens, my husband and the normal day-to-day stuff that can so easily consume great chunks of any given month.
+These days I divide my time between writing, gardening, my dog & cat, my husband, a bit of line dancing and the normal day-to-day stuff that can so easily consume great chunks of any given month.
 My writing is split between writing more short stories, collecting ideas for future works and ploughing through my in-work pile.

 The next book that I’m hoping to find a publisher for is currently titled The Big Drive.
 It’s non-fiction and is based on an Outback adventure my husband, Frank, and I took.
 We made it half-way around Australia in eight months of fantastic camping, hiking and crocodile watching.
 All the photos on this page except those of me on the ride-on mower and in my bee suit were taken on that trip.

 Writing a light hearted book based on reality was a lot of fun and is very different from working on novels.
 If it goes well, who knows, there might just be a sequel about the round-the-world trip we took immediately after our round-the-country drive.
 New Zealand to Iceland with a lot of stops in between is at least one book’s worth of storytelling.